mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 provide treatment.
-Aid groups from Mikhag Kuu have come to the system to purchase abandoned planetoid habitations, which they intend to outfit with artificial gravity so they can be used to provide ‘regeneration intervals’ for the Markasheri.
+Aid groups from Mikhag Kuu have come to the system to purchase abandoned planetoid habitations, which they intend to outfit with artificial gravity so they can be used to provide 'regeneration intervals' for the Markasheri.
 The self-reliant government is not pleased with this development, as it could create unrest among the masses who might start to demand such services.